 I have written before about badly commented code, but I’ve recently encountered two examples of code that warns someone of something bad, then never tells them what it is.
-This is a great reason to write comments that say why, not what — my first rule of thumb when commenting code.
+This is a great reason to write comments that say why, not what—my first guideline when commenting code.

 Example: SQL stored procedure